 - If the camps are mandated to close by the CDC, state, or local authorities, you will receive a full tuition refund if the program has not yet started.
 If the camp is mandated to close during a program, your tuition refund will be prorated.*

-- As a safeguard during this uncertain time, you are required to purchase a third party tuition and travel insurance plan which will protect your investment should a student choose to cancel ahead of time or is unable to complete the camp.
-We have partnered with Travel Insured International, which comes highly recommended by AM Skier, Rocky Ridge’s insurance provider.
-Regardless of which insurance company you choose, please provide proof of insurance prior to making your final tuition payment to Rocky Ridge.
+- As a safeguard during this uncertain time, Rocky Ridge recommends that you purchase a third party tuition/travel insurance plan which will protect your investment should you choose to cancel ahead of time or are unable to complete the camp.
+We have partnered with TravMark, which comes highly recommended by AM Skier, Rocky Ridge’s insurance provider.
+Please see this page for more information on how to sign up for insurance.
+Regardless of which insurance company you choose, please take note that often the best time to purchase this type of insurance is when you make your initial deposit.

 - We will be updating this policy list regularly.
 Please continue to visit this list for the most recent policy updates and COVID-19 safety protocols that will be required prior to and during the camps.

-*Except for the $85 application fee, which is nonrefundable.
+- *Except for the application fee of $85, which is nonrefundable.

 All students who complete an application will be considered for merit scholarships.
 If you would like more information about our scholarships, please visit our Scholarships page.